-The Pairwise view displays sequences that have been aligned pairwise.
+The Pairwise view displays sequences after performing a pairwise alignment or a BLAST or Entrez database search.
 Sequence names selected in this view are simultaneously selected all other views in MegAlign Pro.
 Similarly, sequence names selected elsewhere will be highlighted in the Pairwise view.